 The Group recognises property development revenue over time by reference to the progress towards complete satisfaction of the performance obligation at the reporting date.
 The progress is measured based on the Group's efforts or inputs to the satisfaction of the performance obligation, by reference to the contract costs incurred up to the end of each reporting period as a percentage of total estimated costs for each property unit in the contract.
 The Group calculated the cost allocation based on the type of properties, gross and saleable floor areas.
 Significant judgements and estimations are required in determining the completeness of the estimated total costs and the accuracy of progress towards complete satisfaction of the performance obligation at the reporting date.
-The Group has a standard monthly cost budgeting and estimate completion process in which management reviews the development progress and execution of the performance obligations.
-As part of this process, management reviews information, including but not limited to, the cost to achieve the schedule.
+The Group has a standard monthly cost budgeting and estimate completion process in which management reviews the development progress information, including but not limited to, the cost to achieve the schedule.
 Changes in cost estimates in future periods can affect the Group's revenue recognised.
 In making the above estimations, the Group relies on past experience and work of contractors and, if appropriate, surveyors.